 Applied Master (MSc) in Aerospace Engineering

 Emirates Aviation University and Coventry University UK are offering you the chance to study towards a part-time Applied Master (MSc) in Aerospace Engineering degree.
 The programme aims to further develop students' knowledge of and expertise in specialist engineering subjects associated with the main application areas of aeronautical engineering.
-Particular prominence is given to Sustainable Aviation, Advanced Materials and Processes, Experimental Methods and Techniques, Computational Fluid Dynamics, Engineering Analysis and Simulation, Flight Dynamics and Simulation, and Advanced Aircraft Systems, in particular Unmanned Aerial Vehicles.
-The programme is taught on a part-time basis, in five day blocks per module, held every two months.
+Particular prominence is given to Sustainable Aviation, Advanced Materials and Processes, Experimental Methods and Techniques, Computational Fluid Dynamics, Engineering Analysis and Simulation, Flight Dynamics and Simulation, and Advanced Aircraft Systems, in particular, Unmanned Aerial Vehicles.
+The programme is taught on a part-time basis, in five-day blocks per module, held every two months.
 Modules are delivered by a specialist team of academics drawn from EAU’s pool of international visiting faculties flying from across the globe.

-Why enrol on this programme?
+Why enrol in this programme?

-The work carried out on this programme will provide the demonstrable expertise necessary to help secure professional level employment in related industries.
+The work carried out on this programme will provide the demonstrable expertise necessary to help secure professional-level employment in related industries.
 The programme was developed to improve upon the fundamental undergraduate knowledge of aerospace/aeronautical students and help mechanical students learn more about the application of their subject to aircraft.
 The whole aerospace/aviation industry is committed to a more sustainable and a more efficient future.
-The techniques, methods and subjects covered in this degree explore the ever changing industrial environment in more detail.
+The techniques, methods and subjects covered in this degree explore the ever-changing industrial environment in more detail.

 The programme’s general aims are:

 - To provide a relevant and useful programme, that can meet the needs of the individual, containing both theoretical and practical subjects within the broad areas of flight dynamics, structures, aerodynamics, materials, sustainable aviation and aerospace-related systems.